This introduction to brewing mead was given at the Honey Festival in Pietermaritzburg, in 2023; it's an apperitif for every home.

 At this introduction to brewing mead I have only one negative to report; and actually it is a positive.
 It's only for beekeepers and the very wealthy.
 2.6kg of decent honey like this, about five bottles, will cost you around R500.

 We should all be considering keeping a hive or two in the garden; for the planet, for good honey and for brewing mead.
 Join the association, we'll teach you how to do it and I can promise you this is the hobby of a lifetime.
-You will be healthier, live longer and perhaps even join the ranks of legendary beekeepers who have strong lives well into their eighties and nineties.
+You will be healthier, live longer and perhaps even join the ranks of legendary beekeepers who have a real sparkle well into their eighties, nineties and even more.

 And be able to enjoy an glass or two of a wonderful mead with your dinner, without guilt; it will add to your years, not detract as the commercial drinks will do.